PrestaShop/prestashop-specs/Order list.md

 3) Show SQL query

-After clicking on it, the sql query is displayed in a modal.
+After clicking on it, the SQL query is displayed in a modal.
 The SQL query takes into account filters and sorts that have been done.

 There are two buttons:
 - Close: After clicking on it, the modal is closed